TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 ## 8. Tips & Observations

-- At every mid, one half is sorted â†’ the key insight
+- At every mid, one half is sorted → the key insight
-- If arr[low] <= arr[mid] â†’ left sorted
+- If arr[low] <= arr[mid] → left sorted
-- Else â†’ right sorted
+- Else → right sorted
 - Use ranges carefully when comparing target
 - Avoid infinite loops by updating low and high properly
 ---